mmckechney/SqlBuildManager/docs/override_options.md

 A key advantage for using a Service Bus Topic is your ability to easily monitor the progress of the batch run by watching the message count in the Topic.
 You can use the [Service Bus Explorer app](https://github.com/paolosalvatori/ServiceBusExplorer) or the Service Bus Explorer found in the Azure portal for your Service Bus.

-In addition, it will allow for more even distribution of targets by allowing nodes to not go idle if the are first to exhaust their target list.
+In addition, it will allow for more even distribution of targets by allowing nodes to not go idle as they would if using an override file and they exhaust their target list.

 ### Queue Runtime